graphite-project/graphite-web/docs/config-carbon.rst

 'avg'.
 The name of the aggregate metric will be derived from 'output_template' filling in any captured fields from 'input_pattern'.

-For example, if you're metric naming scheme is:
+For example, if your metric naming scheme is:

 .. code-block:: none